 John blogs at: http://thenewchesapeakekitchen.blogspot.com/

 | Though born in the center of the country, St. Louis, Missouri, Sandra Olivetti Martin grew up eating native Chesapeake Bay oysters.
 They were a staple on the menu of her family restaurant, as they had been throughout the Midwest during the heyday harvests of the early 20th century, arriving by refrigerated freight train.

-As a journalist and editor, I’ve written and assigned dozens of stories about oysters, oyster ecology, oyster recovery, oyster culture and oyster cuisine.
-My first, for the Washington Post, drew so many well-read oyster eaters to the Deale Volunteer Fire Department Oyster Roast that fire marshals bared the door.
+As a journalist and editor, I’ve written and assigned dozens of stories about oysters, oyster ecology, oyster recovery, oyster culture, and oyster cuisine.
+My first, for the Washington Post, drew so many well-read oyster eaters to the Deale Volunteer Fire Department Oyster Roast that fire marshals barred the door.

 My 23-year-old family-owned newspaper, Bay Weekly — distributing 20,000 papers weekly throughout the Annapolis capital region — nowadays runs stories that offer hope for some recovery of Crassostrea Virginica.